vms3-demo-purpose/weather-program/README.md

 `docker compose up --build -d`

 # Verifying that each container is running properly:

+To check if API is online and if JSON returned is unchanged, run:

+`docker logs --follow weather-unit-test`

+The output should be something like:

+`Passed! - Failed: 0, Passed: 2, Skipped: 0, Total: 2, Duration: 1s`

 To check if `weather-pull-data` is successful, run: